 Most sourcebooks give you briefs against specific cases.
 That's like getting a box of specialized poisons in little vials – great, but only if you hit the specific plans they're designed to work against.
 COG hands you a general-purpose shotgun and says "yeah, if you need help, just use this."

 These aren't like the "generics" you'll find advertised elsewhere.
-COG's briefs are carefully engineered to work against whole categories of cases – like anything that increases energy production, or tries to reduce voter fraud.
+COG's briefs are carefully engineered to work against whole categories of cases – like anything that creates new regulations, or tries to counter Chinese interests.
 It's literally "evidence against almost everything."
 With a good arsenal of generics, you'll never be speechless.

 Quality: Solid and Authoritative